The Covid-19 pandemic will emphasise the importance of PR.

 10. Update Your Website

-In times of tremendous pressure, it might be impossible to offer just-in-time support on an individual level.
-If anyone has questions regarding your business, they should find all answers on your website.
+In times of tremendous pressure, offering just-in-time support on an individual level might be impossible.
+Anyone with questions regarding your business should find all answers on your website.

 11. Postpone Physical Events

 The first months of the Covid-19 pandemic will not be suitable for celebrating other news than medical advancements and stories of human collaboration in adversity.
 While there might be reasons to keep ahead of the competition, don’t expect the usual launch exposure.